-The Authority has confirmed with the SCAQMD that the air quality modeling conducted as part of the localized construction effects analysis for the Palmdale to Burbank Project Section would suffice in demonstrating CO conformity if the modeling shows that there are no exceedances of the applicable CO NAAQS.
-However, consultation with SCAQMD is still ongoing.
-Construction of either of the six Build Alternatives, in combination with cumulative projects, would result in emissions of air pollutants for which the SCAQMD and AVAQMD have general conformity de minimis applicability thresholds.
+The Authority has confirmed with the SCAB that the air quality modeling conducted as part of the localized construction effects analysis for the Palmdale to Burbank Project Section would suffice in demonstrating CO conformity if the modeling shows that there are no exceedances of the applicable CO NAAQS.
+However, consultation with SCAB is still ongoing.
+Construction of any of the six Build Alternatives, in combination with cumulative projects, would result in emissions of air pollutants for which the SCAB and MDAB have General Conformity de minimis applicability levels.
 Exceedance of these thresholds would be cumulatively considerable and contribute to a cumulative air quality impact.
+Construction activities that would occur within the SJVAB would not exceed General Conformity de minimis levels in the SJVAB.